 - Pittsburgh was rated the 5th happiest city to work in by Careerbliss.com, an online career website.

 - Pittsburgh listed among most livable worldwide by Metropolis Magazine.

 - New York Times Recommends 36 hours in Pittsburgh

 - Forbes declares Pittsburgh is the New Cool

 Did you know that Pitt has teamed up with Howard Hanna in order to provide faculty and staff with discounts on buying a new home?
 The Hanna Gold Advantage Program is a unique package of discounts available to all University of Pittsburgh faculty, staff, and students, including estate commissions and relocation assistance.
 You must register in advance with Howard Hanna Relocation and Business Development to take advantage of these exclusive benefits.
 Registration is free.
 You may register by telephone (412-967-9000, ext.
 307) or online.

 Pittsburgh has very distinctive neighborhoods ranging from traditional ethnic enclaves to trendy hipster hangouts.
-Explore the 50+ fun places to live within the city limits or learn more about the communities adjacent to the city, but still in Allegheny County.
+Explore the 50+ fun places to live within the city limits or or explore more about Allegheny County.

 Pitt offers an extensive description of residential areas in Pittsburgh, which focuses on the livability of each neighborhood.

 Some commercial Web sites to help in your home search: